Project-MONAI/model-zoo/models/pathology_nuclick_annotation/docs/README.md

  - Crop and Extract each nuclei Image + Label (128x128) based on the centroid given in the dataset.
  - Combine classes 3 & 4 into the epithelial class and 5,6 & 7 into the spindle-shaped class.
- - Update the label index for the target nuclie based on the class value
+ - Update the label index for the target nuclei based on the class value
- - Other cells which are part of the patch are modified to have label idex = 255
+ - Other cells which are part of the patch are modified to have label idx = 255

 Example dataset.json
 ```json